itKD: Interchange Transfer-based Knowledge Distillation for 3D Object Detection: Experimental Results and Discussions

-We compare the performance of our method with those of well-known KD methods on the Waymo and nuScenes datasets to validate it.
-Specifically, we reimplement the following KD methods; Hinton's KD~\cite{hintonKD} and FitNet~\cite{FitNet}, which are mainly used in KD for 2D classification, EOD-KD~\cite{detKD} that is used for 2D object detection KD, and TOFD~\cite{TOFD} and Object DGCNN~\cite{objDGCNN} used for 3D object detection KD.
-We set the baseline by applying the Kullback-Leibler (KL) divergence loss to the heatmap head and $l_1$ loss to the other detection heads.
-FitNet is a method that mimics the intermediate outputs of layers and we apply it to the output of the backbone for simplicity.
-EOD-KD employed the hint loss to the output of the backbone, the weighted cross-entropy loss to the heatmap head, and the bounded regression loss to the other heads.
-TOFD used the focal loss to reduce the difference with the output of the teacher network at the location where downsampling occurs in the backbone network.
-Object DGCNN is reimplemented by applying the focal loss to the heatmap head and $l_1$ loss to the others for the KD task.
-CenterPoint~\cite{CPoint} is mainly used as a backbone architecture for the teacher network.
+We validate the performance of our method compared with well-known KD methods on the Waymo and nuScenes datasets.
+We re-implement the seven KD methods from 2D classification-based KD to 3D detection-based KD in this paper.
+We set the baseline by applying the Kullback-Leibler (KL) divergence loss~\cite{hintonKD} to the center heatmap head and $l_1$ loss to the other regression heads.
+FitNet~\cite{FitNet} is a method that mimics the intermediate outputs of layers and we apply it to the output of the backbone for simplicity.
+We also simply extend EOD-KD~\cite{detKD}, one of the 2D object detection KDs, to 3D object detection.
+We apply TOFD~\cite{TOFD}, a 3D classification-based KD, to our detection task and straight-forwardly use SE-SSD~\cite{zheng2021se}, Object DGCNN~\cite{objDGCNN}, and SparseKD~\cite{yang2022towards} for 3D object detection KD.

-We compare our performance on the Waymo dataset. mAP and the mean average precision weighted by heading (mAPH) are used as the evaluation metrics. mAPH is a metric that gives more weight to the heading than it does to the sizes, and it accounts for the direction of the object.
-Table~\ref{table:Waymo_sota} shows that our method outperforms other well-known KD methods significantly on mAP and mAPH values for level 1 and level 2 under all three categories of objects.
-Our performance particularly presents to be higher in improvement of mAPH than mAP.
-Overall, we confirm that our method shows better performance in transferring 3D object knowledge regarding the orientation of objects.

-For verifying the generality of the proposed method, we make comparison results using the nuScenes detection task set, another large-scale 3D dataset for autonomous driving, in Table~\ref{table:nuscenes_sota}.
+Table~\ref{table:Waymo_sota} shows that our method almost outperforms other KD methods on mAP and mAPH values for level 1 and level 2 under all three categories of objects.
+Especially, our performance improvement of mAPH is better than other methods, which indicates our method guides the student network well where the detected objects are facing.
+To verify the generality of the proposed method, we make additional comparison results using the nuScenes dataset, another large-scale 3D dataset for autonomous driving, in Table~\ref{table:nuscenes_sota}.
 Compared with the other methods, our method achieves the best accuracy under the NDS and mAP metrics in the nuScenes validation set.
-When the student network shows 56.79\% NDS and 45.45\% mAP, our method achieves 58.32\% (+1.53\%) NDS and 47.18\% (+1.73\%) mAP.
-In detail, our method outperforms the other methods for the car, trailer, pedestrian, bicycle, and traffic cones and it shows the second best performance for the trucks, construction vehicles, and barriers.
-That is, our method achieves the first and second performance in 8 out of 10 classes.
+Specifically, when the student network shows 50.24\% NDS and 38.52\% mAP, our method achieves 53.90\% (+3.66\%) NDS and 41.33\% (+2.81\%) mAP.
+In detail, our method outperforms the other methods for the most of object classes except the construction vehicle and the bicycle.